Do you find yourself getting into frequent arguments and fights? Would you describe yourself as having a short fuse?

 Identify possible triggers and solutions–

-Identify what is really causing your anger–
+Identify what is causing your anger–

 Physical activity can provide an outlet for your emotions.
 Going for a brisk walk or jog can help if you feel your anger escalating.
 The brain chemicals released during exercise can leave you feeling more relaxed and happier than before you worked out.